katieefrey/UAT-Scripts/UAT Sorting Tool/README.md

 - application code dockerised
 - SMTP parameters pulled in through environment variables (removes them from the application code)
 - app extended with basic logging to file `/app.log`
+- optional docker-compose.yml added and Readme updated with detailed instructions for using docker or docker-compose.

 ## Usage
 First, reate a '.env' file from the sample provided: